11/11/11

 2) It's awkward, isn't it?
 Can you imagine a bullet point on the box that says "Players finally move at realistic speeds"?
 [Nope! -Jason] Far better to spend hundreds of hours getting the correct nipple size for all the FBS cheerleaders instead.

 3) Why would they want to fix any of this?
 The EA Sports product line is relative mediocrity paired with exceptional, cutting-edge marketing.
-They're not about making the product more realistic--they're about selling more product.
+They're not about making the product more realistic--they're about selling more product.and

 EA has crushed their competition not by making their games better, or by adding value to their products, but by cornering the market on exclusive licensing.
 They've bought up every exclusive license they can.
 No competion.
 Big win.